lstipi/sailing-school-P1/README.md

 ### Form
 - [x] All navigation points go where they should
-- [x] All footer links open new tabs because they are not in the website
+- [x] All footer links open new tabs because they are not on the website
 - [x] No console errors
 - [x] Looks nice on tablets
 - [x] Looks nice on desktops
 - [x] Won't submit the form if requirements are not met
-- [x] After a successful submission of the form it leads to CI's formdump website
+- [x] After successful submission of the form it leads to CI's formdump website

 ### 404
 - [x] All navigation points go where they should
-- [x] All footer links open new tabs because they are not in the website
+- [x] All footer links open new tabs because they are not on the website
 - [x] No console errors
 - [x] Looks nice on tablets
 - [x] Looks nice on desktops